ethereum-pocr/.github/profile/README.md

 This new public blockchain network is intended for any end users, consumers of blockchain infrastructure, using the CRC (Carbon Reduction Coin, ₡) to pay for transactions.

 Anyone can run a client node to synchronize the blockchain.

 Nodes in charge of adding transactions into blocks are "sealers" of the proof of authority consensus.
 They are companies (large or small) that are endorsed by the initial sealers.
 They receive a remuneration in CRC according to the quality of their IT system involved in running their node.
+To participate to the network as sealer, submit your request to the community [here](https://github.com/ethereum-pocr/pocrnet/issues/new/choose)

 The decisions in the community are decided by democratic vote among the nodes operators where one node has one vote.